 Francesco Ottonello is a PhD candidate in Transcultural Studies in Humanities and a lecturer in Italian Literature at the University of Bergamo.
-In 2022 he was a visiting scholar at the KU Leuven.
-His project is focused on the reception in Italian literature of a Greek mythological figure, Ganymede, with attention also to the filter of Latin literature and iconographic relations (tutor: Prof. Luca Carlo Rossi).
+In 2022, he was a visiting scholar at KU Leuven.
+His project focuses on the reception of the Greek mythological figure Ganymede in Italian literature, taking into account the influence of Latin literature and iconographic relationships (supervised by Prof. Luca Carlo Rossi).

-After graduating in Classics at the University of Cagliari (BA) and spending a period of research at the Albert-Ludwigs-Universität Freiburg, he obtained his MA in Modern Philology at the University of Milan.
+After completing his Bachelor’s degree in Classics at the University of Cagliari and conducting research at Albert-Ludwigs-Universität Freiburg (2015), he obtained his Master’s degree in Modern Philology from the University of Milan (2018).

-His research interests include the following areas: Classical Reception in Italian Literature, Myth Reception, Translation Studies, Contemporary Poetry, Island Studies, Gender, Queer and Sexuality Studies.
+His research interests include Classical Reception, Myth Reception in Italian Literature, Translation Studies, Contemporary Poetry, Island Studies, Queer and Sexuality Studies.

-The fabula ganymedica is attested to in numerous classical sources – from Homer (Iliad, 5.259-272, 20.230-235) to Virgil (Aeneid, 5.249-257), from Pindar (Olympics, 1.23-71; 10.97-105) to Ovid (Metamorphoses, 10.148-161) – and later ones, among which those of Dante (Purgatorio, 9.20-33) and Goethe (Ganymed) stand out as central moments of European reception.
-With very rare exceptions in which Ganymede also has a voice – some almost entirely lost Athenian comedies from the 4th century B.C., Lucian’s Dialogues from the imperial age and two medieval Latin rhythms – the point of view is never that of the royal Trojan boy, kidnapped for his beauty so that he lives eternally with the gods on Olympus.
+The story of Ganymede is found in numerous classical sources, from Homer (Il.
+5.259-272, 20.230-235) to Virgil (Aen.
+5.249-257), and from Pindar (O. 1.23-71; 10.97-105) to Ovid (Met.
+10.148-161).
+It has also been depicted in later works, including those of Dante (Purgatorio 9.19-33) and Goethe (Ganymed), representing significant moments of its reception in European literature.
+Apart from a few exceptions where Ganymede has a voice, such as some nearly lost Athenian comedies from the 4th century B.C., Lucian’s Dialogues from the Imperial age, and two Medieval Latin rhythms, the narrative is usually not presented from the perspective of the abducted Trojan boy, chosen for his beauty to live among the gods on Olympus.

-The version that became more widespread from the Hellenistic age onwards sees Zeus’ eagle as the vehicle of the elevation to heaven, and this version is also the one resumed by Saba.
-The figure of Ganymede, whether read in an erotic sense (not only as a cupbearer but also as Zeus’ lover) or as a symbol of spiritual elevation and union with the divine (starting from Plato and through medieval allegorical-Christian readings), has to do with the dimension of silence also on a stylistic level, through the use of the rhetorical figures of ellipsis and allusion, so that we can speak of a mythe sans paroles (Auger 2008: 35-54).
+The version that gained popularity from the Hellenistic age onwards involves Zeus’ eagle as the vehicle of Ganymede’s ascent to heaven, and it is the one also resumed by Saba.
+The figure of Ganymede, whether read in an erotic sense (not only as a cupbearer but also as Zeus’ lover) or as a symbol of spiritual elevation and union with the divine (as seen in Plato and allegorical-Christian interpretations), is closely associated with the theme of silence, which is also reflected stylistically through the use of ellipsis and allusion.
+Thus, one could speak of a “mythe sans paroles” (Auger 2008: 35-54).

-In conclusion, I intend to focus on the modernist re-elaboration of the myth in Saba’s Mediterranee , with the aim of showing how the silence of Ganymede taken to heaven finds an original formulation in the poet from Trieste.
-Through an intimate introspective investigation of the boy, the special status of Ganymede as a figure of silence, and of the suspension between the human and the divine, is confirmed.
+In conclusion, I intend to focus on Saba’s modernist reworking of the myth in “Mediterranee”, highlighting how the silence of Ganymede’s ascension finds an original formulation in the Trieste poet.
+Through an introspective exploration of the boy’s character, Saba reaffirms Ganymede’s special status as a figure of silence and of the delicate erotic suspension between the human and the divine.